Flower Pounding: Printing Fabric with Natural Elements

 - A rock or hammer

 1. Prepare your fabric by dissolving 3 tablespoons of alum per litre (or quart) of hot water.
 Stir until dissolved and add fabric.
 Allow fabric to cool in the alum bath, then remove and dry in a dryer or by hanging.

 2. Collect your flowers: head out to the garden and search for your dye.
 Small, multi-petaled flowers work best but gather a few large rose or poppy petals and give those a try as well (begonias also work great).
 Practice with all different kinds of natural elements until you find the look that you like.

 3. Lay out a piece of parchment on the hard surface.
 Cut a piece of the treated fabric and set your petal design on one half of it.
 When you are happy with your design, fold the fabric over to sandwich the petals between the two halves of fabric.
 Cover with another piece of parchment and it’s time to start pounding.

 4. Hold the fabric firmly in place and start hitting the petals with the rock.
 You will quickly see the dying that is taking place.
 Continue until you have the amount of pigment transfer that you like.

 5. Use different tools to get patterns to the dye.
 Try a hammer with a stippled head to make a polka dot pattern on the petals.

-6. When you are happy with your finished creation, set the dye by ironing it in the highest setting for 5 minutes.
+6. When you are happy with your finished creation, set the dye by ironing it on the highest setting for 5 minutes.

 Thanks for visiting Weekend Project #44 – wow, almost a full year of projects.
-Check the all out by clicking the tab at the top of the page.
+Check them all out and find even more DIYs that are right for you.